 “Don’t know,” he answered in English, but in Polish, he said, “Sash and I did time with him in Canada about ten years ago.”

-“Sash was in jail?” he rolled his eyes.
+“Sash was in jail?”
+Andrew tutted.
 “Why am I not surprised,”

 Tadeusz stared at him.
 “Do not judge, Andrej, lest ye be judged.”